v-machine/auto_entourage/README.md

 ## Notes
 - Run `imgCrop` once to preprocess images and reuse them for all future projects.
 - `AutoEntourage` will take items, lists or trees as input.
 (With the exception of `layerName` input).
 You can expect the component to behave similarly to other default Grasshopper components.
+- When using `AutoEngourage`, as long as the inputs are unchange,  you can `load` entourages once, and use `orient` to align entourages to different views.

 ## Disclaimer
 The plugin had only been tested for Rhino 6 on Windows 10.